Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Panel #2: Marine Design, Simulation and Training

-This panel will examine current challenges and emerging opportunities in marine design, simulation, and training, with the aim of sparking focused discussions during the breakout sessions to help define potential project scopes.
+This panel will examine current challenges and emerging opportunities in marine design, simulation, and training, with the aim of sparking focused discussions during the breakout sessions to help define potential project topics for the Marine Innovation NL initiative.
 Rather than cataloging existing capabilities, the emphasis will be on raising key questions and identifying critical gaps that need to be addressed through future research and collaboration.

 Panelists will offer insights across a range of topics, from the evolving landscape of marine design and advanced numerical simulation methods, to experimental validation techniques and the role of simulation-based training in education and workforce development.
 This session is intended to inspire fresh thinking and guide meaningful project planning in these key technical areas.